jillibus/School_District_Analysis/README.md

 * **Every** _Charter_ High Schools, % Overall Passing is **above** 89%.
 * We have a 5-way tie for first place, with an % Overall Passing above 70%. _**Cabrera, Griffin, Pena, Thomas and Wilson High Schools at 91%**_

+Thank you for allowing me to perform this analysis for you.
+If you have any questions about this report, please let me know and I would be happy to answer them for you.
+Jill Hughes